mbsimonovic/terraform-aws-service-catalog/examples/for-production/infrastructure-live/README.md

   shared channel in Slack between your company and Gruntwork that shows up in your existing Slack workspace.
 Contact one of your Slack admins to get the channel name!

-* [support@gruntwork.io](mailto:support@gruntwork.io): If you're having trouble contact us via Slack, please feel free to email Gruntwork Support at any time!
+* [support@gruntwork.io](mailto:support@gruntwork.io): If you're having trouble contacting us via Slack, please feel free to email Gruntwork Support at any time!